Senate Republicans consider keeping health care tax on wealthy

 Related: Are Democrats Really Ready to Negotiate on Health Care?

-“The details have changed a bit around the edges, but the core has remained the same in each and every version: slash Medicaid to the bone in order to give a massive tax break to a very small number of wealthy Americans,” Senate Minority Leader Chuck Schumer said on the Senate floor Wednesday.
-“Cut support for Americans in nursing homes, those suffering from opioid addiction, and those with a pre-existing condition to pay for a tax break for the wealthiest few.
-The basic premise of every Republican healthcare bill so far is to cut back on healthcare for Americans who need it the most in order to give a tax break to the people who need it the least.”
+“The details have changed a bit around the edges, but the core has remained the same in each and every version: slash Medicaid to the bone in order to give a massive tax break to a very small number of wealthy Americans,” Senate Democratic Leader Chuck Schumer said on the Senate floor Wednesday.
+“Cut support for Americans in nursing homes, those suffering from opioid addiction, and those with a pre-existing condition to pay for a tax break for the wealthiest few.”

-Discussions are ongoing between moderate and conservative senators and Senate Leader Mitch McConnell on how to reach agreement between at least 50 Republicans on the GOP bill, called the Better Care Reconciliation Act.
+Discussions are continuing between moderate and conservative senators and Senate Republican Leader Mitch McConnell on how to reach agreement among at least 50 Republicans on the GOP bill, called the Better Care Reconciliation Act.

 Negotiators are considering adding $45 billion on funding for opioid addiction, a demand by Sens.
 Shelley Moore Capito, R-W.Va., and Rob Portman, R-Ohio, who hail from states with a deepening crisis.

-Sen. Bob Corker, R-Tenn., is another senator pushing to keep the tax on high income earners.
+Sen. Bob Corker, R-Tenn., is also pushing to keep the tax on high income earners.

 “As you look at the exchange and you look at where lower income citizens are, this is taking them backwards,” Corker said of the GOP bill.
 “That's got to be rectified, and to leave things as they are and yet to have a tax cut for wealthy people is not a scenario that to me makes any sense.”